 Was it from the recent lack of exercise since we arrived in Marloth Park over a year ago?
-Was it the low carb, high fat, moderate protein diet I’ve been on since August 2011 or the high carb, low-fat moderate protein diet I diligently followed for most of my adult life?
+Was it the low carb, high fat, moderate protein diet I’ve been on since August 2011 or the high carb, the low-fat, moderate-protein diet I diligently followed for most of my adult life?
 Science is confused by these questions.

-Over the past several years we’ve been told by the government what we should be eating and/or avoiding to maintain a level of health and fitness.
-Obviously, these dictates didn’t improve the overall health of citizens throughout the world when many countries followed the America way of eating; too much sugar, salt, starch, and carbs and still numbers were rising on the scales of poor health.
+Over the past several years, we’ve been told by the government what we should be eating and avoiding to maintain a level of health and fitness.
+These dictates didn’t improve the overall health of citizens throughout the world when many countries followed the American way of eating; too much sugar, salt, starch, and carbs, and still numbers were rising on the scales of poor health.

-In today’s medical science it is still unclear as to what contributing factors play the highest role in the causality of developing clogged arteries such as my 100% blocked three of four coronary arteries.
-Many blame dietary fat while others say dietary fat is not the issue…it’s the cholesterol made by our own bodies.
+In today’s medical science, it is still unclear what contributing factors play the highest role in the causality of developing clogged arteries, such as my 100% blocked three of four coronary arteries.
+Many blame dietary fat while others say dietary fat is not the issue…it’s the cholesterol made by our bodies.
 What did I possibly do wrong?